 Competitors can expect challenges beyond the 2018 Spartan Death Race that included:

 Barbed wire crawl marathon

-Here are some select photos of the races that produces what De Sena refers to as “The Faces of Death.”
-And the toughest race in the world.
+Here are some photos of the races that produce what De Sena refers to as “The Faces of Death.”